ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - RSS News.rst

             }
         }

 The ``anchors.fill`` property is set to ``delegate`` to enable users to tap anywhere within the list element.

 We use the ``onClicked`` signal handler to load the XML data for the category list.
 If the tapped category is already current, the ``reload()`` function is called to reload the data.

-.. rubric:: Downloading XML Data
-   :name: downloading-xml-data

-In rssnews.qml, we use an
-`XmlListModel </sdk/apps/qml/QtQuick/qtquick-modelviewsdata-modelview/#xmllistmodel>`_
-type as a data source for :ref:`ListView <sdk_qtquick_listview>` elements to display news items in the selected category:
+In rssnews.qml, we use an `XmlListModel </sdk/apps/qml/QtQuick/qtquick-modelviewsdata-modelview/#xmllistmodel>`_  type as a data source for :ref:`ListView <sdk_qtquick_listview>` elements to display news items in the selected category:

 .. code:: qml